 Deputies found the would-be “armed” robber at his home, where he admitted to robbing the restaurant of its napkins, according to the sheriff’s office.

-He now faces charges for unarmed robbery and assault.
+He now faces charges of unarmed robbery and assault.